Thuzi/opdemand/README.md

 ## Components

 Components define how individual services are configured and managed inside OpDemand.
-Here the `ec2-instance` component:
+Here is the `ec2-instance` component:

 	name: EC2 (Instance)
 	description: Amazon EC2 Instance